 Your hands are your lifelines to everything you do, so if you need hand and wrist surgery, you want to ensure you’re in expert care.
-Leading orthopedic surgeons Andrew Dold, MD, and Paul Ghattas, DO, of Star Orthopedics and Sports Medicine provide minimally invasive hand and wrist surgery in Frisco, Texas.
+Leading orthopedic surgeons Andrew Dold, MD, and Paul Ghattas, DO, of Star Orthopedics and Sports Medicine provide minimally invasive hand and wrist surgery in Coppell and Frisco, Texas.
 Whether you had an injury or suffer from chronic hand or wrist pain, schedule an evaluation to see how the orthopedic team can help.
-Book your examination online, or call the office directly to schedule.
+Book your examination online, or call the office nearest you to schedule.

 Your hands are an intricate network of bones, nerves, muscles, and connective tissues that run through your wrists.
 If you’re experiencing pain, limited range of motion, or difficulty grasping objects, it could be related to injury or trauma to any of these components.